 Q: How Do I Check My Helmet Expiry Date?

-To check a helmet’s expiry date, simply add 5 years from the purchase and initial use date or 7 years from the manufacturing date indicated on the EPS liner sticker.
+To determine a helmet’s expiry date, simply add 5 years from the purchase and initial use date or 7 years from the manufacturing date indicated on the EPS liner sticker.

 Q: Where Can I Find the Date of My Helmet?